segmentio/aws-okta/README.md

 # aws-keycloak

 `aws-keycloak` allows you to authenticate with AWS using your Keycloak credentials.
-It runs any commands with the 4 AWS environment variables set.
+It runs any commands with the 5 AWS environment variables set.
 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY
 AWS_SESSION_TOKEN
 AWS_DEFAULT_REGION
+AWS_REGION
 ```

 ## Installing